Table of Contents

 Figure: Framing Components of a Gable

-Types of Gable Roof
+7. Types of Gable Roof

-1. Box Gable Roof
+a.
+Box Gable Roof

 This roofing has a triangular extension at each end of the house, with the roof section boxed at the end.

 Figure: Box Gable

-2. Front Gable Roof
+b.
+Front Gable Roof

-In this type of the gable roof, the front door of the building is placed on the front side typically under the gable.
-It is a commonly adopted roof design, particularly in the Colonial style constructions.
+In this type of gable roof, the front door of the building is placed on the front side typically under the gable.
+It is a commonly adopted roof design, particularly in Colonial-style constructions.

 Figure: Front Gable

-3. Cross Gable Roof
+c.
+Cross Gable Roof

 Fig: Cross Gable

-4. Gable Roof with Additional Shed Roof
+d.
+Gable Roof with Additional Shed Roof

-It is commonly adopted in buildings that have the possibility of future extension as this type of roof offers more headroom and space without the need of complete alteration to the structure and preserving the aesthetic appearance at the same time.
+It is commonly adopted in buildings that have the possibility of future extension as this type of roof offers more headroom and space without the need for complete alteration to the structure and preserving the aesthetic appearance at the same time.

 Fig: Gable with Additional Shed

-5. Dutch Gable Roof
+e.
+Dutch Gable Roof

 In this type, the gable roof is mostly placed on top of the hip roof.
 This is done to provide more space within the loft area of the building.

 Fig: Dutch Gable

-1. Water Drainage System:
+1. Water Drainage System

 The sloped sides of the roof provide a certain angle and thus facilitate the sliding off of the water and snow.

-The gable roofs are based on the easy to build technology i.e. the gable roof construction is simple and easy.
+The gable roofs are based on easy-to-build technology i.e. the gable roof construction is simple and easy.

-3. Additional Space:
+3. Additional Space

-4. Affordable and Economical:
+4. Affordable and Economical

 The construction methodology of the gable roof is also economical and can be completed with limited financial resources.

-5. Simple & Wide Range of Construction Materials:
+5. Simple & Wide Range of Construction Materials

 The construction materials required for the construction of the gable roof are simple and readily available.

-1. Possibility of Damage by Wind:
+1. Possibility of Damage by Wind

 The strong wind can create a lot of pressure against the gable thereby causing the roofing materials to peel off.

-2. Skilled & Proper Installation:
+2. Skilled & Proper Installation